Incoming 2019/2020 Students:

 General Education Requirements (G.E.'s)

-If you have general education requirements to complete, you can enroll in them your first quarter at UCSC.
+If you have general education requirements to complete, you should enroll in them along with required art courses throughout your attendance at UCSC.

 Art is a very desirable subject to many, many students -- not just art majors.
 Most art classes are only accessible to students who are serious about studying art as art majors.
 Without the restrictions, art majors would not be able to complete their education in the time allowed by the University.